postcss/sugarss/README.md

        (min-width: 600px)
 ```

-In selector you can put a new line anywhere.
+In a selector you can put a new line anywhere.
 Just keep same indent
 for every line of selector:

 ```sass